JUSTM0VE0N/MMAPP/README.md

 ### Pre-trained Models and Results

-We provide the trained models at [checkpoints](https://drive.google.com/drive/folders/1a1MHpIyma891RgKhqhaz6poo8d_XBHF3).
+We provide the trained models at [download link](https://drive.google.com/drive/folders/1a1MHpIyma891RgKhqhaz6poo8d_XBHF3).

 ### Citation